Please select a partnership to see additional information:

 Abuse is defined as a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institution or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or by another child or children.

 For the purpose of this document ‘child’ refers to any child or young person up to the age of 18 years.
+The term peer on peer abuse means that the victim is a child but the person demonstrating the harmful behaviour is also a child.
 Children are deemed to have criminal responsibility from the age of 10 years however problematic/harmful sexualised behaviours may manifest below this age and the behaviour will still need to be addressed.

-A child can be subject to, or at risk of harm by another child or children as result of physical, sexual or emotional abuse.
+Accordingly a child can be subject to, or at risk of harm by another child or children as a result of physical, sexual or emotional abuse.
 This can be through direct or isolated incidents, or as a result of ongoing behaviour over a longer period of time, for example through bullying.
-The abuse can also be perpetrated through the use of technology, for example ‘sexting’ (youth produced sexual imagery) and ‘cyber-bullying’, or as a result of association with gangs.
+We also know that abuse can be carried out through the use of technology, for example ‘sexting’ (youth produced sexual imagery) and ‘cyber-bullying’, or as a result of association with gangs.
 Children can also abuse adults.

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 It includes contact and non-contact abuse, child sexual exploitation (CSE) and grooming a child in preparation for abuse.